HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Parasite's official trailer

-Parasite on DVD.
 We missed this film when it showed here in a few Philippine theaters middle of August last year.
-So we got a sigh of relief when this 2019 Palme d'Or- and 2020 Oscars Best Picture-winning film, by auteur Bong Joon-ho (Okja, Mother, The Host, Memories of Murder), was finally released on DVD and Blu-ray this 28 January.
+So we got a sigh of relief when this 2019 Palme d'Or- and 2020 Oscars Best Picture-winning film, by auteur Bong Joon-ho (Okja, Snowpiercer, Mother, The Host, Memories of Murder), was finally released on DVD and Blu-ray this 28 January.

 So, you ask, what do we have to say about it?

 Well, . . . indeed it's a story with a riot of a concept, and on the whole puts forward the 20th-21st-century problematic called class conflict through a family's deed that appears both criminal and revolutionary.
-Director and co-writer Bong pushes the film's narrative not only through usual anecdote-telling but also via the allegory.
+Director Bong (who co-wrote the script with Han Jin-won) pushes the film's narrative not only through usual anecdote-telling but also via the allegory.
 He makes something out of the city's stairs leading up or going down the city's hills, the recurrent flooding in the city's lower parts, the poor's affinity with both superstition and loan sharks, and so on.

-The film doesn't always make the symbols clear, however―driver Kim Ki-taek's unhappiness with wealthy Park Dong-ik's disgust towards the smell of homeless or poor people, the disgust that led him to stab Mr. Park during a peak scene, could have used a little more foregrounding and repetition.
+The film doesn't always make the symbols clear, however―the unhappiness of driver Kim Ki-taek (Song Kang-ho) with the disgust towards the smell of homeless or poor people by wealthy Park Dong-ik (Lee Sun-kyun), the disgust that led the former to stab the latter during a peak scene, could have used a little more foregrounding and repetition.
 However, in sum, Parasite churns out a hell of a social realist story that proceeds from the springboard of a realistic fantasy, surprisingly achieving a perfect parable about the possible and the impossible.

 In the end, the impossibility of the poor's ever winning is what wins, as it almost always does in social realist stories that tries to solicit society's (sublime) anger.
 But what Bong's film ultimately arrives at in the end is a challenge for creating other possibilities around the impossibilities mandated by the social structures of the status quo―a challenge for viewers to come up with their own plans, then, for upending their own parasitism.